KAT-Advanced-Medical/KAM/docs/Chemical/Chemical.md

 Lethal and highly dangerous.
 Can penetrate standard filters.
 Causes breathing difficulties and cardiac issues.
 **Counter:** CBRN suit, gas mask, and SCBA (Self-Contained Breathing Apparatus).

+## Chemical Detector

+Adds a chemical detector.
+You first need to enable the detector.

+The chemical detector displays the actual time on the left and the zone intensity on the right.
+The color of the display depends on the zone tier:

+- **Transparency:** No gas
+- **Green:** CS gas
+- **Yellow:** Pulmonary agent
+- **Orange:** Blister agent
+- **Red:** Nerve agent

 ## Counters

 All countermeasures can be configured in **Addons Settings > KAT Chemical**.

+### Gas mask

+Gas mask configured in addons settings provides protection for tier 1,2,3 agents.
+It also cooperate with SCBA to protect against tier 4 agent.
+Gas mask provide protection only when filter is durable, or oxygen is provided by SCBA. the filter wears out with use.

+### SCBA

+SCBA - Self-Contained Breathing Apparatus.
+When turned on provides fresh air.

+In this section i will use oxygen and air interchangeably.
+To work you first need to enable SCBA under ace self inetraction menu > kat equipment.
+To enable you need to wear gas mask.
+You can check remaining oxygen under this same menu.
+Capacity and working time can be set under addons settings menu.
+Capacity is expressed in remaining usage time.
+When oxygen is provided there is small O2 icon i your botoom-left screen corner.
+Based on color of icon you can know about remaining capacity.
+When the icon is yellow you have 5 minutes of oxygen left, when red you have 1 minute of oxygen left.
+When icon isnt visible there is no oxygen provided.
+You can change cylinders under ace menu. - TODO

+## Hoses segments and filters visibility

+When you have vannila/contact dlc equipment, when you turned on scba there will be autoamtic script which enables visbility of hose segments.
+Support equipemnt: SCUBA, Combat unit respirator, APR Nato, Regulator Facepiece.

+## Mask overley

+SOON, there will be mask overlay for vanilla/contact dlc masks overlay if enabled
 ## Medicine

 All types of poisoning can be treated with **Atropine**.